pkivolowitz/CSC3510-S-2023/projects/p3/README.md

 Rather, you must write it yourself.
 To do so, you will allocate (and at the end, free) a fixed temporary buffer of 4096 bytes.
 Then, read one character at a time into the buffer until you find a newline.
+You already have experience using `read()`.

 Once you've found a newline, add a null terminator.
 You have completed a line which is now ready to transfer into your circular buffer (see